wistcc/wistcc.github.io/_posts/2018-7-13-the-power-of-saying-thank-you.md

 So, just say thank you every now and then, be very honest while doing it and you will perceive how the company's culture keeps getting better every day.

-Let us know anything I missed to mention here and also share with us in the comments any anecdotes you could have after experiencing this yourself.
+Let me know anything I didn't mention here, and also if you have any experience yourself in the topic share it in the comments.

 Cheers!